adamefrazer/learning/README.md

 # 100daysofcode

+Day 29: (Dec 9th): worked a bit on my NHL site.
+I was getting bored/stuck with it but no feel a bit better about it.
+Missed one day this weekend.

 Day 28: (Dec 7th): Did very little. :(

 Day 27: (Dec 6th): Started a new project website.
 Pretty excited for it.
 Will work on it more tomorrow and this weekend.
 Using flexboxgrid to build it.
 I really like it.
 Goals for the weekend: continue this project, get Rule 35 online, and learn more about WordPress.